-Lockdown is easing and although we can’t get back to the theatre just yet, you can still watch some great theatre from the comfort of your own home.
+Lockdown is easing and theatres are reopening, but if you’re not quite ready to head back to a physical theatre yet, you can still watch some great theatre from the comfort of your own home.
 Check out our pick of the 12 best plays and musicals you can watch on YouTube this weekend.
 All are free to watch, but please consider making a donation, either directly to the theatre/production, or to Acting For Others.

-Theatre’s will start to re-open from May under the current government roadmap, support your favourite theatre and show by booking tickets here.
+Theatre’s have started to reopen with social distancing in place under the current government roadmap, support your favourite theatre and show by booking tickets here.

 A forensic examination of the soul of an Irish ‘freedom fighter’.
 Pádraig Devlin is a dissident Irish Republican, who begins to have doubts about his commitment to The Cause after he meets and falls in love with a woman from Barcelona.
 Soon after meeting her, Pádraig botches three assignments in a row.